manifoldmarkets/manifold/docs/docs/api.md

 ### `GET /v0/market/[marketId]`

 Gets information about a single market by ID.
+Includes comments, bets, and answers.

 Requires no authorization.